keeltrace/qlcplus-wiki/Linux-Build-HOWTO.md

 `qmake`<br>
 `make`<br>

+Note: for Ubuntu 13.04, use qmake-qt4 instead of qmake (since qt5 is default).

 You should see your terminal filling with compiler messages for quite a while.
 Naturally there shouldn't be any errors, but if you encounter any, please mail me, it's probably just some small detail I've forgotten to include in these instructions.

 ## Install